 This Makeup Artist Created a Brand That Celebrates Both Her Latinx and American Culture

 Gabriela Trujillo is the CEO and founder of Alamar Cosmetics, a 2-year-old brand that is already making waves in the beauty industry.
-Here, she shares how the company celebrates both aspects of her culture, her American upbringing and her Latinx heritage.
+For our column UNTOLD, she is sharing how the company celebrates both aspects of her culture, her American upbringing and her Latinx heritage.
 This story was told to Jessica Harrington and edited for length and clarity.

 I was born in Cuba and my family immigrated to the United States when I was about three years old.
 So, I grew up with a very Cuban-Hispanic influence in a predominantly Cuban neighborhood in Miami.
 I got into makeup through my mom.
 She became an aesthetician when she got here, and I think that's what sparked my interest in beauty.
 After I graduated high school, I attempted to go to college but it wasn't for me, so my mom gave me permission to stop and pursue makeup full-time.
 I went to cosmetology school, and then that's what started my career as a makeup artist.